cmcsun/cs2ansible/README.md

 to run playbook: ansible-playbook cs2_servers.yml -i hosts.ini --ask-become-pass (can also use ansible secret vault to store password for the ansible user to use sudo access on the box its running on)

-WILL FAIL HERE: NO SUCH FILE OR DIRECTORY
+will fail here: NO SUCH FILE OR DIRECTORY

-NEED TO RUN STEAMCMD
+run steamcmd

-LOGIN
+login to user on steamcmd

-DELETE .STEAM
+Delete .steam directory

 run playbook again